cell-org/nuronjs.cell.computer/README.md

 Above code declares that every request made from this instantiated client will:

+1. point to http://localhost:42000 (the default local nuron url)
-1. sign with the key at key path `m'/44'/60'/0'/0/0`
+2. sign with the key at key path `m'/44'/60'/0'/0/0`
-2. write all the files under the `cube/fs` folder
+3. write all the files under the `cube/fs` folder
-3. write all the DB entries inside a SQLite DB at path `cube/db/mixtape.db`
+4. write all the DB entries inside a SQLite DB at path `cube/db/mixtape.db`
-3. use the specified domain for creating tokens.
+5. use the specified domain for creating tokens.

 It will create a folder structure that looks like this: